Security planning for LLM-based applications

 • Apply strict access control methods to external data sources and a rigorous approach to maintaining a secure supply chain.

 An ideal architecture would contain zero secrets.
-Credential-less options like managed identities should be used wherever possible.
-Where secrets are required, it's important to track them for operational purposes by maintaining secrets inventory.
+Credential-less options like managed identities should be used whenever possible.
+Where secrets are required, it's important to track them for operational purposes by maintaining a secrets inventory.

 Appendix